-A member of staff will be available on the playground from 8.45 am, with the start of school and nursery at 9.00 am.
+A member of staff will be available on the rear playground from 8.45 am, with the start of school and nursery at 9.00 am.
+There are door bells at the front door, rear door and nursery conservatory door if you need to speak to the team when the doors are not open.